ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-cygwin.rst

       This step is only required if you intend to compile for ARM-based boards.

 #.
-Download and install the gcc-arm-non-eabi compiler from `firmware.ardupilot.org/Tools/STM32-tools <https://firmware.ardupilot.org/Tools/STM32-tools>`__ (`quick link is here <https://firmware.ardupilot.org/Tools/STM32-tools/gcc-arm-none-eabi-6-2017-q2-update-win32-sha2.exe>`__)
+Download and install the latest gcc-arm-non-eabi compiler from `firmware.ardupilot.org/Tools/STM32-tools <https://firmware.ardupilot.org/Tools/STM32-tools>`__ (`quick link is here <https://firmware.ardupilot.org/Tools/STM32-tools/gcc-arm-none-eabi-10-2020-q4-major-win32.exe>`__)
 #.
 Accept the license
 #.
 Install to the default location
 #.
 Accept the SSL certificate